 - gradient across LVOT ≥30 mmHg

-- delayed wall enhancement which represent fibrosis
+- delayed wall enhancement which represents fibrosis

 - decreased ejection fraction to <50% (burned-out phase)